Local Area & Activities

 Perfect for outdoor enthusiasts the area offers fantastic opportunities for walkers, rock climbers, bird watchers, cyclists, golfers, painters and skiers in the winter months.
 With excellent road links, it also makes a great base to explore the beautiful cities of Granada, Alcala la Real, Baeza, Ubeda, and Cazorla, to name but a few, and the coast of the Costa Tropical.

-Watch the video clips of the Lecrin Valley to get a taster of what you can expect to experience.
-Video 1 Video 2
+Watch the a video clip of the Lecrin Valley to get a taster of what you can expect to experience.
+Video

 For guided walking around the Lecrin Valley visit Spanish Highs Lecrin Valley Walks for more information.